This page contains an overview of Drexel Libraries Course Reserves Services

 Drexel University Libraries Reserves staff can convert DVDs and VHS tapes to streaming media files on request by instructors.
 Streaming media is available only to students enrolled in the course for which it was requested, during the term for which it was requested.
 Instructors can find more information on how to add electronic content to their course shells here.
 Students can find instructions for how to access streaming media course reserves here.

-The most reliable way of contacting the reserves team is via the Course Reserves email account (email@example.com).
+For more information, please send an email to firstname.lastname@example.org.
 If you have any questions about these new processes, you may also contact a reserves staff member.
 Thank you for your patience!